Registration & Course Questions:

-Link to a Viewing Your Grades video that explains how to check your grades in COIN.
+Watch this Viewing Your Grades video for instructions on how to check your grades in COIN.

 Should I use my UMass Dartmouth email account and how do I activate it?

 Email accounts are provided to every UMass Dartmouth student.
 This is an official means of communication for UMass Dartmouth notifications, alerts, announcements and events.
-You will need to activate your email account, activate your email account online.
-For additional information, visit the Computing and Information Technology Services website at http://www.umassd.edu/cits/.
+More information about our email system, Zimbra, can be found here.
+For additional information about technology at UMD, visit the Computing and Information Technology Services website at http://www.umassd.edu/cits/.

 If the PCE course I need to graduate is full, what can I do?

-If you run into a situation that a course you need to graduate is filled to capacity; you have the option to contact the professor directly for approval to enter his/her course.
-An email or a signed registration form is required by the University Enrollment Center to officially enroll you into the class.
+If you run into a situation in which a course you need to graduate is filled to capacity; you have the option of contacting the professor directly for approval to enter his/her course.
+An email from the professor or a signed registration form is required by the University Enrollment Center to officially enroll you into the class.

 Admission & Advising Questions: